AlexErf/GPUProject/memset-external/README.md

 12. It gets the results out by mapping the GPU memory into the host's virtual address space (One should be able to copy the results from GPU to CPU memory as well).

 # To Build
 Use the associated `Makefile`.
 You should be able to use your version of `clang` provided earlier.
 It also appears to work with the system default `clang` as well, which is cool.
-You should also be able to use ROCm's script to independently compile OpenCL kernels (found in `/opt/rocm/bin/clang-ocl`, usage is like: `clang-ocl main.cl -o kernel.exe`).
+You should also be able to use ROCm's script to independently compile OpenCL kernels (found in `/opt/rocm/bin/clang-ocl`, usage is like: `clang-ocl -mcpu=gfx1010 main.cl -o kernel.exe`.
+The `gfx1010` is the name of my GPU.)

 ## Compiling the host code
 `make main.exe` will do the trick.